jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 * It might not be a registered breeder.
 * There could be multiple registrations for the same name.
 * The mechanism does not need to know the class type.
-* Use Interpreter Parser example.
-* I don't like the name Prototype.
-It's the same as a Prototype version of a produce.
-Clone, Copy or Breeder would have been better IMHO.
-* Basic copying
-* Prototype Factory
-* Shallow or Deep Copy
-* Copy entire composite structures.
-* Closing thoughts.
-Creational Patterns are not mutually exclusive.
-A design may incorporate several of them.
-For example, in Composite trees, the non-terminal composite classes might be acquired via a Factory while the terminal leaf nodes could be acquired via a Singleton, if they are stateless.
-And Prototype could be used to make a copy of the entire composite structure as seen in the use case.
 * named Prototype might not be found.
 * Don't allow for duplicate names.